Our purpose is to:

 Community engagement – welcoming all members of the community, regardless of age, culture, race, sexual orientation, health, social background or experience; strengthening community through embracing difference; generating new ways of working and organising

 People, Place and Participation Ltd. (PPP) is the charitable community benefit society that runs Flo’s.
 We are a membership organisation and are accountable to our members- anyone can become a member.
-We are governed by our board of Trustees.
-We do not have 1 director or CEO but are managed by a team of managers (see meet our team above).
+We are governed by our board of Trustees and led by our Director and Managers team.
 PPP is regulated by the Financial Conduct Authority and we have charitable status awarded by HMRC.
 PPP has a trading subsidiary known as Flo’s Trading, which has its own board of directors.
 PPP is governed by the Organisational Rules.
-Our most recent set of accounts can be read here: Signed accounts 2020-2021
+Our most recent set of accounts can be read here: Signed Accounts 2021-2022

 PPP Ltd was founded as a Charitable Community Benefit Society in 2018 after a successful campaign to keep the decommissioned children’s centre building in community use.
 Flo’s – the Pace in the Park was born, initially with the support of Aspire a local charity and we opened our doors in September 2018.
 Since that time Flo’s has grown to a thriving hub managed by the community for the community- we are governed by our members and a board of trustees and aim to respond to local needs.
 Three years on (two of which have been pandemic years) the centre has grown to employ 30 people and 80% of our funding comes from successfully incubated enterprises – the cafe, refill shop, room hire and nursery.
 The Cafe and shop are now run by a wholly owned subsidiary – Flo’s Trading.